Virus i spuware (EN)

 A quick look at an over abundance of toolbars plaguing Internet Explorer 8…by this point the browser was already having some problems starting properly (very slow), some episodes of crashing, and some browser hijacking had occurred.

 Taking a peek at the Program Uninstall Window shows a variety of malware and undesirable software types that were on our example system.
+Note: These are the ones that actually bothered with listing an entry in the Uninstall Registry.

+A Good Look at Scareware What is scareware?
+It is software that once installed on your system will try to trick you into believing that you have a highly infected system with some very high “numbers of infections” found.
+These programs will constantly bother you to register and purchase the software in order to clean up your computer system.
 Here you can see two examples of well known scareware.
 SpywareStop and AntiSpyware 2009.
 Do not be surprised if you notice that these two “separate” softwares seem to be extremely alike in looks, style, and operation.
 They are exactly alike…the same wolf just different sheep skins.
 This is a common practice to stay ahead of legitimate anti-malware and anti-virus software and not be deleted before hopefully being purchased by unsuspecting computer users.
+A good look at the two screens that appeared every time we started our example system…absolutely no hesitation to “remind us” how infected our computer was and that we should register the software now.
+Disgusting!!
+Note: The SpywareStop website was presented to us courtesy of a browser hijacking…and of course we were encouraged to install it.

 The main window for SpywareStop…oh so quick to try and encourage you to remove the infections.